sigmonsays/sigmonsays.github.io/window-manager-requirements.md

 This post is to help myself and also anyone else to detail what I look for in a window manager on a linux desktop.

-The primary use case is a dual screen workstation and the screens are both 4k screens, which rules out tiling since tiling with such high resolution (3840x2160).
+The primary use case for these requirements are a dual screen workstation.
+The screens are both 4k screens, which rules out tiling since tiling with such high resolution (3840x2160) breaks down quickly.

 This workstation is a desktop and my primary working environment.